Spiritual Food for Thought · Writer's Nook

 When you read the account, it sounds like the announcement came out of the blue.
 But the text implies that Simeone was hoping.
 There was nothing more he longed for with all of his heart than to see this moment in time.
 Scripture says “delight yourself in the Lord and He will give you the desires of your heart” (Psalm 37:4) This was no ‘surprise’ at all.
 It was Heaven’s answer to a question!
 Try to imagine how Simeon felt; his exuberance, his gratitude.
 That’s a 100% guarantee!

-Yet, often, as believers do—when we get a strong confirmation about something—we tend to except it to happen very soon.
+Yet, often, as believers do—when we get a strong confirmation about something—we tend to expect it to happen very soon.
 I’m guessing it wasn’t any different with Simeon.

 Put yourself in his sandals for a moment: how might this affect your life?
 Your faith?
 Knowing that nothing is going to happen to you…no accident, no sickness or even old age…nothing that you would die from until you had seen the Savior.
 Think about that!